Meet the Governors

 In January 2019, I was proud to become the Acting Headteacher at Newburgh Primary School.
 I was previously appointed as an associate governor when I became Deputy Headteacher in 2011.
 Having taught part time at the school for many years, while my own children were young, I was delighted to take the opportunity to continue my full time career within the school.
 I am passionate about giving all children, whatever their background or needs, the opportunity to thrive and succeed within a caring, supportive but challenging environment.
 I enjoy finding new ways to enhance our school and curriculum to enable us to work with parents in giving each of our children the best possible foundations and opportunities in life.

 Deputy Headteacher/Teacher Governor

-I became a staff governor three years ago, as I was keen to be involved in the wider aspects of decision-making for our school.
+I became a staff governor 5 years ago, as I was keen to be involved in the wider aspects of decision-making for our school.
 I enjoy using my knowledge of our pupils’ daily lives to mould the school’s Learning Improvement Plan to suit each child.
-Being a class teacher at Newburgh for nearly 10 years has given me a unique insight into the development of the school.
+Being a class teacher at Newburgh for more than 10 years has given me a unique insight into the development of the school.
 As a governor I am more able to help shape the lives of the many children who embrace learning in school.
-My two children (now at secondary school) continue to influence my perspective on life and education.
+My two children (now in further education) continue to influence my perspective on life and education.
 Seeing them grow has given me the knowledge and experience I need so that I may instil crucial life skills in the children that pass through our doors.